QUANTITATIVE REASONING

 Learning Outcomes:

-3. Students are able to evaluate logical arguments using quantitative reasoning.
+3. Evaluate logical arguments using quantitative reasoning.

-4. Students are able to communicate and present quantitative results effectively.
+4. Communicate and present quantitative results effectively.

 Required: One approved course.
 Before selecting a course, please verify your degree requirements as many majors require a specific course to meet this requirement.